The Devil and God Are Raging Inside Me: Vinyl release and lyric booklets

 After a July 30, 2008 solo show, Lacey stated that the long wait for the vinyl release of The Devil and God Are Raging Inside Me was due primarily to the band's failure to secure the rights of Nicholas Prior's photograph.
 Lacey continued on saying that after the band either secured the rights to the picture, or chose an alternate cover, only then would the album be released on vinyl.
 The band managed to secure the rights to the image by 2010, and released the album on vinyl in that same year.

 On January 11, 2010, Brand New announced via their Twitter account that The Devil and God Are Raging Inside Me would be released as a double vinyl LP set through Procrastinate!
 Music Traitors and Triple Crown Records.
 This version included a lyric sheet that was not included with the original CD.
 The vinyl set was made available in stores on March 23, 2010.
 Another pressing of the album was done by Academy Fight Song, which went up for pre-order on their website on May 17, 2010.
 This pressing was released on September 17, 2010.
 The album was repressed by Music on Vinyl in late 2013.

 Upon the album's release, the band requested in the liner notes for fans to send them $1 in the mail to receive a lyric booklet.
-In April 2015 the band began sending out lyric booklets to fans that had sent them $1 nine years previously.
+The album initially did not include lyrics because the band ran out of room and preferred to put other photographs in the liner booklet instead.
+In April 2015, the band began sending out lyric booklets to fans that had sent them $1 nine years previously.
 The first pressing of the lyric booklets titled Pogolith 000 contained a number of stickers, patches and a poster alluding to the release of the leaked demos from the album.
 A second "no thrills" version was subsequently made available at the band's merchandise kiosk at shows and on their website.